regulad/SupIR/README.md

 SupIR requires an Android phone with an IR blaster.
 If your phone does not have an IR blaster, unfortunately, you are out of luck.
 Consider finding a device like a Samsung Galaxy S4/S5 and bringing it up to date with LineageOS.

+## Features

+* Control your TV, soundbar, projector, and more
+* Largest IR database on the internet
+* Save your favorite devices for quick access
+* Super fast load times, app sized <50MB
+* Totally open-source

 ## Downloading

 Signed releases are available from GitHub Releases.